Cooloola

 Cooloola faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 10.4%, significantly lower than the Australian average of 30.4%.
+The area's university qualification rate is 10.4%, significantly lower than Australia's average of 30.4%.
 This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most prevalent at 7.7%, followed by graduate diplomas (1.4%) and postgraduate qualifications (1.3%).
-Vocational credentials are held by 43.1% of residents aged 15 and above, with advanced diplomas at 9.6% and certificates at 33.5%.
+Bachelor degrees are the most common at 7.7%, followed by graduate diplomas (1.4%) and postgraduate qualifications (1.3%).
+Vocational credentials are prevalent, with 43.1% of residents aged 15+ holding them - advanced diplomas account for 9.6% and certificates for 33.5%.

 School and university attendance comprises 19.1% of the community, including 7.3% in primary education, 6.8% in secondary education, and 1.3% pursuing tertiary education.